matrix-org/matrix.org/content/blog/2025/07/2025-07-23-postgres-corruption-postmortem.md

 [taxonomies]
-author = ["Richard van der Hoff"] category = ["General"]
+author = ["Richard van der Hoff"] category = ["General", "matrix.org homeserver"]
 +++

-Greetings from Element's backend/SRE team, who run the matrix.org homeserver on behalf of the Matrix.org Foundation.
+Greetings from Element's backend/SRE team, who run the [`matrix.org` homeserver](https://matrix.org/homeserver) on behalf of the Matrix.org Foundation.

 Recently users of the `matrix.org` homeserver began [seeing problems where rooms would simply stop working](https://status.matrix.org/incidents/8gljb3gtlv11).
 Operations such as sending a new message, or joining the room as a new member, would fail for mysterious reasons.
 Where an error message was shown at all, it tended to be something cryptic like "No create event in auth events".